What is BeachLive?

 Information and warnings come from monitors in South West Water's network.
 We cannot measure other sources of pollution such as dog fouling, agricultural and highway run-off and discharges from private sewers.

-For detailed information about other factors which can affect bathing water quality please visit the Advice and help pages.
+For detailed information about other factors which can affect bathing water quality please visit the Bathing water quality page.

 What do the alerts mean?

-The system works by communicating live information to beach mangers, Surfers Against Sewage, the Environment Agency and other stakeholders in the form of 'blue', 'amber' or maintenance alerts.
+The system works by communicating live information to beach mangers, the Environment Agency and Surfers Against Sewage.

 The specified duration at each bathing water is based upon Environment Agency's assessments of significant flow and has been agreed with key partners including Surfers Against Sewage.
 They may differ at each bathing water due to the position, length and diameter of the overflows and other local factors.

-The bathing water will return to 'blue' (all clear) where there have been no further significant overflows at the bathing water in the next 12 hours.
+The alert is withdrawn when there have been no further significant overflows at the bathing water in the next 12 hours.